-In parallel to these risks, radium isotopes also have been leveraged as naturally occurring environmental tracers.
+Radium isotopes also have been used as naturally occurring environmental tracers.
 A well-established example uses a mass balance of radium isotopes in estuarine and near shore systems to provide estimates of subterranean groundwater discharge (SGD).
 In this method, a simple conservative mixing model of local groundwater containing naturally occurring radium isotopes is tuned to reach a target off shore end member (Moore, 2003).
 This model SGD fluxes match well with other measurement methods, but is unable to resolve groundwater behavior within the estuarine systems (Burnett et al., 2002).
 Radium isotopes are retarded by the presence of iron and manganese oxides in estuarine aquifers, which will result in non-conservative mixing, creating spatial and temporal variations in radium concentrations (Gonneea, Morris, Dulaiova, & Charette, 2008).
 These systems experience rapid changes in solution salinity, pH, and redox state, making radium transport through them more complicated.
 Indeed, variations of radium release from estuarine groundwater have already been observed (Hughes, Wilson, & Moore, 2015).
 In addition to its use as a groundwater tracer, radium has also been identified as a marker for historic spills associated with hydrocarbon extraction (Lauer & Vengosh, 2016).
 This is possible when the radium isotopic signature of produced water significantly differs from that of local groundwater (Warner, Christie, Jackson, & Vengosh, 2013).
 Successful implementation of this method requires a comprehensive accounting of radium behavior in groundwater, as transport may be significantly non-conservative due to mixing of the highly saline, often anoxic waste waters with local, oxic, low salinity groundwater.